 But it’s simple to throw a child’s party on your own without spending a small fortune.
 A party your child and guests will love can be easily pulled together for under $100; how much under depends on your specific needs.

-If you have a good-sized yard or even a garage, your house or perhaps a family members’ home will work fine.
+If you have a good-sized yard or even a garage, your house or perhaps a family member’s home will work fine.
 Many towns will also let you hold a party at one of their playgrounds or parks for a nominal fee.
-Or if you live in an apartment or condo, check out reserving their recreation room.
+Or if you live in an apartment or condo, check out reserving the recreation room.

 A bakery cake could easily run you $30-$40 or more.
 Making it yourself costs just a few dollars.
-Even if you don’t fancy yourself a from-scratch baker, you can easily doctor up a box-mix by using milk in place of water and adding about one-half cup of sour cream or plain yogurt along with a splash of vanilla to make it moist.
+Even if you don’t fancy yourself a from-scratch baker, you can easily doctor up a boxed mix by using milk in place of water and adding about one-half cup of sour cream or plain yogurt along with a splash of vanilla to make it moist.
 Decorating is as easy as coloring your frosting to match the party theme and loading on the sprinkles.
 Kids love sprinkles.

 If you are a baker but don’t feel creative enough to come up with cake ideas, check out Coolest Birthday Cakes or Pinterest.
 Both are full of ideas and many include step-by-step directions.
 Or, instead of cake, make cupcakes.
 Frost them ahead of time and as a party activity, have the kids decorate them with colored sugars and assorted sprinkles.
 Trust me, they’ll love it.

 As a final option, since you’re saving so much on the party, you may choose to splurge on a cake and your wallet won’t even notice the difference.